cubic-vm/cubic/docs/howto/add_instance.rst

 ---------------------------

 Cubic can create a virtual machine for you from a common Linux distribution.
-First of all, you need to decide which distrbution you want to use.
+First of all, you need to decide which distribution you want to use.
 You can list all supported distributions with:

 .. code-block::